datwill310/Objective-GUI-Library/Wishlist.md

 - [ ] CommonControl support - No CommonControl is yet supported.
 - [ ] A line application property - At the moment, one can only retrieve a line.
 There may be a property in the future which replaces a line's contents.
 - [ ] GroupBox support - You can create them, but the OGL doesn't support creating groups for those groupbox controls.
 This will be changed in the future.
-- [ ] Better string allocation - As of the current version of the OGL, all codepoints are assumed to be 2 bytes in length, which is not always true.
-Moreover, string allocation may not be 100% correct within the OGL (it all *works*, but there is plenty of room for optimisation).
+- [X] ~~Better string allocation - As of the current version of the OGL, all codepoints are assumed to be 2 bytes in length, which is not always true.
+Moreover, string allocation may not be 100% correct within the OGL (it all *works*, but there is plenty of room for optimisation).~~ I've done a bit of testing, and string allocation seems to be fine.
+Report any issues, though.
 - [ ] Making fonts work internally - As of V2.0, fonts are somewhat handled externally i.e. through the use of GUIFONT objects.
 My idea is to also include support for handling with fonts internally, without having to create GUIFONT objects.
 One can sort of do this already (see font property in the doc), but better support may be given in a future version.
 - [ ] Including support for monitor dimension retrieval - This also opens the door to other useful functions, such as finding the x and y co-ordinates of a centred parent or child window.